Weak separation in mixture models and implications for principal stratification: Application to principal stratification

 where $f_{u0}(y)$ is the distribution of potential outcomes for individuals in stratum $u$ assigned to control.

 The standard solution for this problem is to invoke the exclusion restriction for Never Takers, which states that $\textrm{ITT}_{\text{n}} = 0$, or equivalently, $\mu_{\text{n}1} = \mu_{\text{n}0}$.
+Substantively, this states that the only impact of randomization on the outcome is by changing the intermediate variable, $D$.
+This is often a reasonable assumption, since actual program participation---rather than the randomization itself---is typically the important factor in practice.
 With this assumption, we can then estimate $\textrm{ITT}_\text{c}$ with the usual instrumental variables approach~\citep{angrist1996identification}.
-Without this assumption, however, we need to impose other structure on the problem to achieve point identification~\citep[see, e.g.,][]{Zhang:2003kk}.
+In JOBS II, however, there is a concern that randomization has a negative impact on depression levels for Never Takers~\citep[see][]{Mattei:2013fb}.
+Thus, assuming that $\text{ITT}_{\text{n}} = 0$ could lead to biased estimates for $\text{ITT}_\text{c}$.